-Bird's Eye View - This view is only available if you have purchased and connected a GPS Receiver, and shows a 3-D perspective view of the track and the chart's land contour from a point above and behind the boat (the eye point).
+Bird's Eye View - This view shows a 3-D, perspective view of the track and the chart's land contour from a point above and behind the boat (the eye point).
 As the boat turns, the eye point moves to follow the boat.